 An India Economic Strategy to 2035

 The Australian Government’s India Economic Strategy sets out an ambitious plan to transform Australia’s economic partnership with India by 2035.

 The report, An India Economic Strategy to 2030 identifies the sectors that will need Australian goods and services.
 It also highlights the Indian states and regions Australian businesses should focus on.

 India and Australia are working together through the Comprehensive Strategic Partnership (CSP).
 Their focus includes innovation, entrepreneurship and economic cooperation for a prosperous shared future.

 The Australia India Business Exchange 2020 (AIBX) brought together delegates from 87 Australian businesses and peak bodies.

 The AIBX programs helped them explore opportunities identified in the India Engagement Strategy and the CSP.
 The AIBX also gives insight into India’s business culture and operational environment.

 Insight: India on the rise in the World Bank’s Doing Business 2020 report

-Learn more about India’s ease-of-doing-business ranking.
+Learn more about India’s ease-of-doing-business ranking on the Austrade website.

 India regional profiles